curtisvgoss/curtisvgoss/README.md

 ## Curtis Van Oeveren-Goss

+AI wrote this.
+I'm still working on it...

 Physics and finance by training, systems architect by practice.
 I build the data infrastructure that institutions need and were never designed to support.